jinzaizhichi/my-boring-python/py/rs_en.md

 What?

 Where is noon?
-You askd me.
+You asked me.

 At the noon, we are stepping onto the dead road in the sun.